idrhku/lawrence-reviewed/_pages/journey.md

 <p>I give my journey to Lawrence, KS 4 Stars.
 It wasn’t an easy journey, and I’ve made plenty of mistakes along the way, but I’m so glad that it all led me to Lawrence, where I am closer to my tribal community and surrounded by a large Native population thanks to Haskell Indian Nations University.
 I’m proud to live here and contribute to projects that have positive impacts in Lawrence and beyond. </p>

 <hr>
 <p>Sydney Pursel is the Spencer Museum of Art's Curator for Public Practice.
-In this role, she initiates ways to involve community and incorporate feedback into exhibitions and programs. .</p>
+In this role, she initiates ways to involve community and incorporate feedback into exhibitions and programs.</p>
 <br>

 <h2>I give my journey to Lawrence, Kansas...</h2>